NIFTy-PPL/NIFTy/paper/paper.md

 ```

 All GP models in \texttt{NIFTy.re} as well as all likelihoods are registered as PyTrees and can be traced by JAX.
-Thus, `correlated_field`, `forward`, and `lh` from the preceding code snippets are all PyTrees in JAX and, e.g., the following is valid code `jax.jit(lambda l, x: l(x))(lh, x0)` with `x0` some arbitrarily chosen valid input to `lh`.
+Thus, `correlated_field`, `forward`, and `lh` from the code snippets shown here are all PyTrees in JAX and, e.g., the following is valid code `jax.jit(lambda l, x: l(x))(lh, x0)` with `x0` some arbitrarily chosen valid input to `lh`.
-By registering fields of `Forward` via `dataclass.field` and setting the `static` key in the metadata to `False`/`True`, we can control what gets in-lined and what is traced by JAX.
+Inspired by equinox [@Kidger2021], individual attributes of the class can be marked as static or non-static via `dataclass.field(metadata=dict(static=...))`.
+Depending on the value, JAX will either trace through the attribute under just-in-time compiles or treat them as static and inline them.
-This mechanism is extensively used in likelihoods to avoid in-lining large constants such as the data and avoiding expensive re-compiles whenever possible.
+This mechanism is extensively used in likelihoods to avoid inlining large constants such as the data and avoiding expensive re-compiles whenever possible.

 ## Variational Inference